 As a result, many employees hesitate to become embroiled in what they perceive as an extremely stressful situation lasting many months.

-Additionally, many employees don't just want a financial outcome, they would also like to be able to speak openly and clearly about their problems, and to be heard and understood by their employer.
+Additionally, many employees don't just want a financial outcome, they would also like to be able to speak openly and clearly about their problems, and to be heard and understood by their employer even if they no longer want the employment to continue.

 Mediation is the preferable solution for both parties.
 It provides a quick, comfortable and stress-free opportunity to close the door on the problem.